pytorch/rl/README.md

 # TorchRL

-## Disclaimer

-This library is not officially released yet and is subject to change.

-The features are available before an official release so that users and collaborators can get early access and provide feedback.
-No guarantee of stability, robustness or backward compatibility is provided.

----

 **TorchRL** is an open-source Reinforcement Learning (RL) library for PyTorch.

 It provides pytorch and **python-first**, low and high level abstractions for RL that are intended to be **efficient**, **modular**, **documented** and properly **tested**.